 Graduate student housing occupancy

-- Construction of Lakeside Graduate Housing Apartments is underway
+- Construction of Lakeside Graduate Housing Apartments was completed June 1, 2015

 Faculty and staff housing occupancy